telicent-oss/smart-caches-core/docs/cli/index.md

 Note that it is also possible to write unit tests against your commands, see the later section on [Testing](#testing-commands) for how to do this.

+## CLI Options vs Environment Variables

+As you will see throughout this documentation many of the standard options we provide support for in the `cli-core` module may also be specified via environment variables.
+This makes it easier to configure these options in a variety of deployment environments where you might not necessarily be able to customise the command being run.

+However, please be aware that where the user/deployment environment specifies both the CLI option and its equivalent environment variable then the CLI option always takes precedence.

 ## Logging Options

 The `SmartCacheCommand` class includes the `LoggingOptions` module which provides the following three options:

 - `--quiet` - Reduces log verbosity to only `WARN` and `ERROR` messages.
+May also be enabled by setting the `QUIET` environment variable to `true`.
 - `--verbose` - Increases log verbosity to include `DEBUG` messages.
+May also be enabled by setting the `DEBUG` environment variable to `true`.
 - `--trace` - Increases log verbosity to include `TRACE` messages.
+May also be enabled by setting the `TRACE` environment variable to `true`.

-If multiple of these options are supplied then the most verbose logging level would apply.
+If multiple of these options, or their equivalent environment variables, are supplied then the most verbose logging level would apply.
+For example if `--quiet --verbose` was supplied then `--verbose` takes precedence and the log level would be set to `DEBUG`.

 When these options are used they cause the root logger level to be adjusted as noted above.
 Since **ONLY** the root logger level is modified if your application wants to enforce a certain log level on a specific logger it can do that